saelay/trdp-mirror/spy/binary_win32/readme.txt

 Installation:
 Copy trdp_spy.dll into plugin directory
 Copy iconv.dll, libxml2.dll into progragram directory
-Set in Edit/Preferences/TRDP Your specific trdp_config.xml for user data interpretation
+Set in Edit/Preferences/TRDP your specific trdp_config.xml.
+This is needed to interpret the transmitted user data.